 We have continued engagement with various UN agencies, including UNICEF, UN WOMEN and UNFPA as well as UNHCR, related to gender equality, menstrual hygiene and sexual and reproductive health and rights and the right to water and sanitation.
-For instance, during Nairobi Innovation Week in 2019 we engaged in a UNFPA-led panel on sexual and reproductive health and rights.
+Overall, we have taken an active approach to our membership in UN Global Compact.
+We are pleased about the launch of the Finnish Local Network of Global Compact and met with Executive Director Mrs Lenita Toivakka in March 2020 to discuss the activities at local level to increase awareness about responsible business practices.